 Game Balance is a crucial component of game design and development.
 The crux of balancing a game is not to allow domination of a particular game character or strategy throughout the entire scope of a game.
 This entails a framework or gaming environment which adds complexity to continue providing the player with an active and engaging gaming experience.
 There is no practical application of what is known as a perfectly balanced game design where there is no clear dominance of one character or plot over another.
-In reality, there is a subtle amount of imbalance that is always naturally incorporated in the system.
+In reality, there is a subtle amount of imbalance that is always naturally incorporated into the system.
 Whether it is a single player game or a game comprising two or more players, game balance comes in as a deliberate method to add challenges to add to game complexity.

 There are several game developers and designers in the market creating unlimited numbers of games.
-Most of these games heavily attach themselves with the aesthetics of it such as the audio-visual experience the game provides.
+Most of these games heavily attach themselves to the aesthetics of it such as the audio-visual experience the game provides.
 While such games grab a huge player base, most often they do not make it to the top.
 Game balancing is a critical component of the game development process along with gamification which lends the final finishing touches to your game.
-While the market place is flooded with game developers, it is critical to find a game developer who knows about the concepts of game balancing.
-Juego Studios provides a one stop solution for any game development needs.
-Not only does Juego have an expert team of game designers and developers who come with a whole suite of technological skill sets, they also have the necessary knowledge to make your game a success.
+While the marketplace is flooded with game developers, it is critical to find a game developer who knows about the concepts of game balancing.
+Juego Studios provides a one stop solution for any game development services.
+Not only does Juego have an expert team of game designers and developers who come with a whole suite of technological skill sets, but they also have the necessary knowledge to make your game a success.

 When considering game balancing, one typically approaches it from three broad perspectives as discussed below.

-A game is fair if both or multiple parties playing the game stands an equal chance of winning.
+A game is fair if both or multiple parties playing the game stand an equal chance of winning.
 This deals with the notion of probability.
 However, since most games could have an inherent first mover advantage, it is the role of the designer to come up with design components that allow either the weaker player to start first or allow for reinforcement learning to remove any bias.
 For example, the weaker player gets access to certain resources that could be more powerful than his opponent.

-A typical game should ideally start out with negative outcomes at the start, somewhat better results as the game progresses and better than that as the game advances.
+A typical game should ideally start out with negative outcomes at the start, somewhat better results as the game progresses, and better than that as the game advances.
 This makes the game stable through the different stages of it being played.

 A critical component of a balanced game design is in keeping the players engaged.
 Engagement is accomplished through inserting randomness in strategies offered through different stages of a game.
-Also, the game needs to allow for multiple strategies that a player should have disposable at any point of time.
+Also, the game needs to allow for multiple strategies that a player should have disposable at any point in time.

 Game balancing is a crucial component of any game design and needs to be separately addressed for each and every game.
-The concept of game balance heavily relies on the subject of Game Theory and deals with conceptual understanding of probability theory, Nash equilibrium and Pareto efficiency.
-While the end result looks an interactive environment with a certain placement of objects that come up with a visual appeal, there is a lot of effort that goes into balancing a game which results in the ultimate gaming experience.
+The concept of game balance heavily relies on the subject of Game Theory and deals with a conceptual understanding of probability theory, Nash equilibrium, and Pareto efficiency.
+While the end result looks like an interactive environment with a certain placement of objects that come up with a visual appeal, there is a lot of effort that goes into balancing a game which results in the ultimate gaming experience.

 Game balancing is a critical determinant of your game’s overall success both in terms of its player base as well as the user experience.
-While there are a lot of games being developed, it is game balance primarily that separates out some games from the others.
-Hiring a game designer is just one part of the entire broad spectrum of game development process.
+While there are a lot of games being developed, it is game balance primarily that separates some games from the others.
+Hiring a game designer is just one part of the entire broad spectrum of the game development process.
 It is important for you to find out a team of developers or designers who have showcased their expert ability in handling game balancing techniques.
 At Juego Studios, game balancing gets a lot of emphasis in the entire game development process.